Do You Need True Pain Relief? Electrical Stimulation Could Help You Feel Great Again!

 Call Today To Receive The Benefits Of Electrical Stimulation

-If you are interested in learning more about electrical stimulation, or if you think it might benefit you, please click here to request an appointment at Midland or Freeland Sports Rehab.
-Our Midland and Freeland, MI physical therapist, chiropractors and acupuncturist can get you started on the path to pain relief and recovery!
+If you are interested in learning more about electrical stimulation therapy, or if you think it might benefit you, please click here to request an appointment at Midland or Freeland Sports Rehab.
+Our Midland and Freeland, MI physical therapist, chiropractors and acupuncturist can get you started on the path to relief and recovery!